Jolli Memory

 Configuration

-Most settings live behind the gear icon on the Status tab toolbar. authToken is written automatically by Sign In to Jolli (also on the Status tab toolbar), and logLevel is editable via the jolli configure CLI.
+Most settings live behind the gear icon in the view's title bar. authToken is written automatically by Sign In to Jolli (in the Status overlay), and logLevel is editable via the jolli configure CLI.
 All settings are stored globally in ~/.jolli/jollimemory/config.json and shared across every project on your machine:

 | Field |